Sustainability – The New Mother of Innovation

 Interestingly, Ms. Jones explained that the key to their success was that Nike was able to discover the linkage between sustainability and innovation.

-Far from impeding growth or simply being considered as a necessary cost to mitigate risk, Nike’s focus on innovation actually triggered a different way of thinking, which, in turn created a business re-design which added a new dimension to all aspects of their company.
+Far from impeding growth or simply being considered as a necessary cost to mitigate risk, Nike’s focus on innovation actually triggered a different way of thinking, which, in turn, created a business re-design that added a new dimension to all aspects of their company.

-By focusing on sustainability, they went from being on the defensive, because of the image problems they created, to being a powerful, sustainable, transparent, environmentally and socially responsible operation. in the way their stakeholders were demanding.
+By focusing on sustainability, they went from being on the defensive, because of the image problems they created, to be a powerful, sustainable, transparent, environmentally and socially responsible operation. in the way, their stakeholders were demanding.